The world is huge

 Bank Travel Cards

-Among the top options: Chase Sapphire cards earn two points per dollar charged on travel and dining, along with a 25 percent premium when you use points to buy travel services through Chase’s own agency.
+Among the top options: Chase Sapphire cards earn three points per dollar charged on dining and two to three points per dollar charged on travel, along with a 25 to 50 percent premium (card dependent) when you use points to buy travel services through Chase’s own agency.
 The Black Card by Mastercard values each point at 1.5 cents cash or two cents when used to buy air tickets.

 Best Earning Options for Each Airline